simonski/kp/README.md

 	cryptic verify

-Assuming you get a "Verification Success" message, you can then use `cryptic` in the following manner:
+Assuming you get a "Verification Success" message, you can then use `cryptic` in the following manner - if you don't, it will explain what needs changing in the `verify` command itself.

 ## Store a key